BankkRoll/Gamba-Discord-Bot/README.md

 ## Installation

-1. Clone this repository to your local machine.
+1. Fork this repo and clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies: